Published in

 The Story Behind Artworks of the Rosalba’s Famous Pastels.

 Learning about Rosalba Carriera’s paintings, let us start with her miniature works.
 For instance, Venus and Cupid were among the very first miniature paintings where she combined the technique of shadows with tiny dots to model the figures.
-Further, Rosalba Carriera uses a thicker, more active impasto on the drapery that partially covers Venus.
+Further, Rosalba Carriera used a thicker, more active impasto on the drapery to partially cover Venus.

 Venus and Cupid Rosalba Carriera